xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ### Uncovering Azure Application Proxy Hijacking Attack

-Let's proceed to examine the details of Azure Application Proxy Hijacking Attack.
-In this hypothetical scenario, we assume that an attacker has compromised a server where a connector is installed.
-Their objective is to hijack traffic from the company's intranet web application, redirecting it to a malicious URL within the attacker’s infrastructure.
+Let's go through the steps of an Azure Application Proxy Hijacking Attack.
+Here, we're presuming that a hacker has exploited a server that has a connector.
+They want to hijack traffic from the intranet web application of the company and redirect it to a malicious URL in the attacker's system.

 <div align="center">
     <img src="/assets/images/Azure_Application_Proxy_Hijacking/server_compromise.png" />